Armenian Heritage Park

 Art, Service, Science and Commerce are etched around the Labyrinth's Circle in tribute to contributions made to American life and culture.

-At the crossroads of resident, business and tourist footpaths, the Park on The Greenway is between Faneuil Hall Marketplace and Christopher Columbus Park.
+At the crossroads of resident, business and tourist footpaths, Armenian Heritage Park on The Greenway is between Faneuil Hall Marketplace and Christopher Columbus Park.
 The Park and its endowed public programs is gift to the City of Boston and the Commonwealth of Massachusetts from Armenian-Americans.